 He studied Engineering at Cairo University in the 1970s before moving to the United States to complete a PhD.

 After returning to Egypt he became head of the engineering department at Zagazig University.
-He also rose in the ranks of the Muslim Brotherhood and joined its Guidance Bureau.

 As an MP, he was occasionally praised for his oratorical performances, for example after a rail disaster in 2002 when he denounced official incompetence.

 Morsi was chosen as the Muslim Brotherhood's presidential candidate in April 2012 after the movement's deputy general guide, millionaire businessman Khairat al-Shater, was forced to pull out.

 In his election campaign, Morsi presented himself as a bulwark against any revival of the old guard of Hosni Mubarak.

 When he came to power in June 2012 after a narrow election victory, Morsi promised to head a government "for all Egyptians".